feathersjs/docs/cookbook/authentication/forgot-password.md

 # Forgot Password

-This cookbook is a basic example that shows how to create a `forgot-password` and `reset-password` service.
+This cookbook is a basic example that shows how to create a `forgot-password` service.
 Because resetting passwords requires sending emails (and/or texts), additional model properties and config, etc, it is not covered by the official feathers-authentication library.
 Instead, you are encouraged to use the following example and change it as needed.

 Prerequisites